Mashed Butternut Squash with Garlic Butter

 This post may contain affiliate links.
 Please read my disclosure policy.

-My go-to recipe for savory mashed butternut squash is perfect for the holidays or any time of year.
-Diced butternut squash baked with olive oil is an alternative to overly-sweetened casseroles.
-It’s naturally sweet and makes a smooth, creamy puree.
-The Italian-style spiced garlic butter takes this dish over the top!
+My go-to recipe for mashed butternut squash is perfect for the holidays or any time of year.
+If you’re looking for an alternative to overly-sweetened casseroles, this recipe is for you!
+Transform naturally sweet roasted butternut into a smooth, creamy puree, with seasoned garlic butter and a splash of heavy cream.

 Every fall I stock up on all the colorful gourds I can carry.
-The best ones are hard winter squashes for roasting, baking and cooking, with their colorful rinds and sweet orange flesh, perfect for dishes like roasted acorn squash.
+The best ones are hard winter squash for cooking with their colorful rinds and sweet orange flesh that make me feel like it’s my favorite season.

-Butternut squash goes so well with some of my favorite Italian-ish ingredients, like garlic, olive oil, chili and butter.
+Butternut squash tastes even better with some of my favorite Italian-ish ingredients, like garlic, olive oil, red pepper, and butter.

 - Butternut squash: You’ll need 3 pounds of squash.
 To save prep time, look for peeled and diced squash in the produce section of the grocery store.
 I’ve also tested this recipe with frozen, cubed butternut squash and it works great!